(Hereditary Motor and Sensory Neuropathies; HMSNs)

 Charcot-Marie-Tooth (CMT) disease is a group of genetic disorders that affects movement and feeling in the limbs.
 The disease progresses slowly and causes damage to the peripheral nerves.
 These nerves control muscles and transmit sensation.

-Type III—Also called Dejerine-Sottas disease, this is a rare, severe, early onset form of CMT.
-It is sometimes considered to be a subtype of CMT Type I. Symptoms may include:
+- Type 3—Also called Dejerine-Sottas disease, this is a rare, severe, early onset form of CMT.
+It is sometimes considered to be a subtype of CMT Type 1.

 - Delayed ability to walk due to weakness of the leg muscles closest to the trunk